Instagram Stories mimics Polly with new polls

 Polls could make Instagram Stories more interactive instead of something you rapidly fast-forward through.
 Hopefully multiple-choice answers are coming beyond the existing binary choices.

-Instagram is also becoming closer to a mobile PhotoShop with its new color dropper feature that lets you sample a color from your image to draw or add text with a matching hue.
+Instagram is also becoming closer to a mobile Photoshop with its new color dropper feature that lets you sample a color from your image to draw or add text with a matching hue.
 Plus, Instagram now makes it easy to center and level stickers and text.

 Instagram’s willingness to launch not only Snapchat’s features but those built by smaller startups shows how it’s putting the user experience above its own pride or perception amongst pundits.
 It’s unclear whether development of these polls started before Polly launched, but it doesn’t really matter now.